nesiexe/nesiexe/README.md

 - 👋 Hi, I’m Nesi
 - 👀 I’m interested in mechatronics and computer sience
-- 🌱 I’m currently learning Python, arduino, C#
+- 🌱 I’m currently learning Python and webdevelopment
-- 📫 Contact me on twittur (@nesiexe) or by mail! ineedsleem.nesi@gmail.com
+- 📫 Contact me on twitter (@nesiexe) or by mail! ineedsleem.nesi@gmail.com